Skip to main content

 Why Migrate Your Website?

 None of those are bad reasons to migrate.
 The point isn't to avoid migrations; it's to do them properly.
-Because handled well, a migration shouldn't just protect your existing rankings.
-It should set you up to improve on them.
+Because, handled well, a migration shouldn't just protect your existing rankings.
+In the longer term, it should set you up to improve on them.

 Why Do Website Migrations Impact SEO?